 Alternate credit which would be acceptable to FNMA may be used to bridge a credit trade line gap in the following circumstances.
-An Applicant who has three trade lines on their credit report but does not meet one or more of the requirements for a 24 month history, 24 month seasoned trade line, or active trade line in the last 6 months preceding application date:

-- Provide one additional trade line showing 0x30x12.
-One of the trade lines on credit or the alternative must be a housing line showing 0x30x12, or - Provide two additional trade lines showing 0x30x12
+- An Applicant who has three trade lines on their credit report but does not meet one or more of the requirements for a 24 month history, 24 month seasoned trade line, or active trade line in the last 6 months preceding application date: - Provide one additional trade line showing 0x30x12.
+One of the trade lines on credit or the alternative must be a housing line showing 0x30x12, or - Provide two additional trade lines showing 0x30x12 - An applicant who has two trade lines, regardless of other trade line requirements: - Provide two additional trade line showing 0x30x12.
+One of the trade lines on credit or one of the alternate trade lines must be a housing line showing 0x30x12, OR - Provide three additional trade line showing 0x30x12